proplot-dev/proplot/docs/tutorial5.rst

 .. image:: tutorial/tutorial_109_1.svg

-To generate `~proplot.colortools.PerceptuallyUniformColormap` maps, you can pass a *dictionary* to `~proplot.colortools.Colormap`, which calls the `~proplot.colortools.PerceptuallyUniformColormap.from_hsl` static method, or pass a *list of colors* to `~proplot.colortools.Colormap`, which calls the `~proplot.colortools.PerceptuallyUniformColormap.from_list` static method.
+To generate `~proplot.styletools.PerceptuallyUniformColormap` maps, you can pass a *dictionary* to `~proplot.styletools.Colormap`, which calls the `~proplot.styletools.PerceptuallyUniformColormap.from_hsl` static method, or pass a *list of colors* to `~proplot.styletools.Colormap`, which calls the `~proplot.styletools.PerceptuallyUniformColormap.from_list` static method.

-`~proplot.colortools.PerceptuallyUniformColormap.from_list`
+`~proplot.styletools.PerceptuallyUniformColormap.from_list`
 interpolates between the listed colors in a perceptually uniform colorspace (see :ref:`Perceptually uniform colormaps`).
-`~proplot.colortools.PerceptuallyUniformColormap.from_hsl` draws lines
+`~proplot.styletools.PerceptuallyUniformColormap.from_hsl` draws lines
 between channel values specified by the keyword args ``'hue'``, ``'saturation'``, and ``'luminance'``.
 The values can be numbers, color strings, or lists thereof.
 Numbers indicate the channel value.
 For color